Nicolas Catinat: Life

 At the beginning of the War of the Spanish Succession, Catinat was placed in charge of operations in northern Italy, but he was much hampered by the orders of the French court and the weakness of his forces.
 Outmanoeuvred by Prince Eugene of Savoy, Catinat suffered a reverse at Carpi and was soon afterwards superseded by Marshal Villeroi.
-Acting as Villeroi's second-in-command, French forces were again defeated by Eugene's Imperialists at the Battle of Chiari.
+With Catinat acting as Villeroi's second-in-command, French forces were again defeated by Eugene's Imperialists at the Battle of Chiari.
 Catinat died at Saint-Gratien in 1712.
 His memoirs were published in 1819.

 The British historian Geoffrey Treasure sums up Catinat:

 Catinat was not the typical soldier of this period.
 He had begun life as a lawyer, with no advantage of birth, and made his way by sheer merit.
 He was a careful general, thorough and sparing of the lives of his men, unambitious and something of a philosopher.
 After his failure in the Italian campaign of the next war [i.e., the War of the Spanish Succession], he retired to the country to cultivate his garden.

+Legacy

+The aphorism "No man is a hero to his valet" is sometimes attributed to Catinat, as well as other sources, including Michel de Montaigne and Madame de Sévigné.